sourcecred/widgets/README.md

 	docker run --rm -ti -v sourcecred_data:/data -e SOURCECRED_GITHUB_TOKEN sourcecred/sourcecred load sourcecred/sourcecred
 docker run --rm -ti -v sourcecred_data:/data sourcecred/sourcecred scores sourcecred/sourcecred > scores.json

+# 2. To build a Docker image with your changes.
+Or skip this to use a release from Dockerhub.
+docker build -t sourcecred/widgets .

-# 2. Generate a contributor wall SVG.
+# 3. Generate a contributor wall SVG.
 # Note: don't use the -t option here, it will produce an error "the input device is not a TTY".
 SOURCECRED_GITHUB_TOKEN=YOUR_GITHUB_TOKEN \
 	docker run --rm -i -e SOURCECRED_GITHUB_TOKEN sourcecred/widgets < scores.json > contributors.svg